sveltia/sveltia-cms/README.md

 That’s it!
 You can open `https://[hostname]/admin/` as before to start editing.
 There is even no authentication process if you’ve already been signed in with GitHub or GitLab on Netlify/Decap CMS because Sveltia CMS uses your auth token stored in the browser.
 Simple enough!

 That said, we strongly recommend testing your new Sveltia CMS instance first on your local machine.
-[See below](#work-with-a-local-git-repository) for how.
+[See below](#working-with-a-local-git-repository) for how.

+### Updates

+Updating Sveltia CMS is transparent, unless you include a specific version in the `<script>` source URL.
+Whenever you (re)load the CMS, the latest version will be served via [UNPKG](https://unpkg.com/).
+The CMS also periodically checks for updates and notifies you when a new version is available.
+After the product reaches GA, you could use a semantic version range (`^1.0.0`) like Netlify/Decap CMS.

 ## Tips & tricks

-### Move your site from Netlify to another hosting service
+### Moving your site from Netlify to another hosting service

 You can host your Sveltia CMS-managed site anywhere, such as [Cloudflare Pages](https://pages.cloudflare.com/) or [GitHub Pages](https://pages.github.com/).
 But moving away from Netlify means you can no longer sign in with GitHub or GitLab via Netlify.
 Instead, you can use [our own OAuth client](https://github.com/sveltia/sveltia-cms-auth), which can be easily deployed to Cloudflare Workers, or [any other 3rd party client](https://decapcms.org/docs/external-oauth-clients/) made for Netlify/Decap CMS.

-### Work with a local Git repository
+### Working with a local Git repository

 You can use Sveltia CMS with a local Git repository like [Netlify/Decap CMS](https://decapcms.org/docs/working-with-a-local-git-repository/), but Sveltia CMS has simplified the workflow by removing the need for additional configuration (the `local_backend` property) and proxy server, thanks to the [File System Access API](https://developer.chrome.com/articles/file-system-access/) available in [some modern browsers](https://developer.mozilla.org/en-US/docs/web/api/window/showopenfilepicker#browser_compatibility).